The Environmental Collaboratory

 More than a place or a narrow theme, The Environmental Collaboratory is a groundbreaking approach that unites Drexel, the Academy and communities of need in a shared endeavor to sustain our planet and mitigate its degradation.
 From the Latin collaborare — to work together — The Environmental Collaboratory will leverage the extensive human capital of both Drexel and the Academy in ways that effect meaningful, measurable and scalable impact.
-Bringing faculty, staff, students, partners and the public together, it will coordinate, develop, integrate, and resource research, education, civic engagement and public programming to solve problems and shape culture.
-In doing so, it will also drive and catalyze curricular innovation — a crucial measure of The Environmental Collaboratory’s success.
-It will achieve these outcomes by focusing on three key areas:
+Bringing faculty, staff, students, partners and the public together, it coordinates, develops and integrates research, education, civic engagement and public programming to solve problems and shape culture.
+In doing so, it also drives and catalyzes curricular innovation — a crucial measure of The Environmental Collaboratory’s success.
+It achieves these outcomes by focusing on three key areas:

-- Used-Inspired Research: It will initiate, facilitate and promote interdisciplinary, used-inspired research that creates novel solutions to real-world environmental problems.
-Faculty, staff and students will collaborate with external groups in mutually beneficial partnerships that are grounded in scholarship and consistent with Drexel and the Academy’s roles and missions.
+- Used-Inspired Research: It initiates, facilitates and promotes interdisciplinary, used-inspired research that creates novel solutions to real-world environmental problems.
+Faculty, staff and students collaborate with external groups in mutually beneficial partnerships that are grounded in scholarship and consistent with Drexel and the Academy’s roles and missions.

-- Civic Engagement: It will identify research questions in reciprocal partnerships with communities; engage communities in the research process; devise, incubate and deliver implementation strategies with communities; share outcomes with a wider audience; shape beliefs and values through public programs and campaigns; and erode the power-dynamic that commonly characterizes the relationship between “academia” and “community.”
+- Civic Engagement: It identifies research questions in reciprocal partnerships with communities; engages communities in the research process; devises, incubates and delivers implementation strategies with communities; shares outcomes with a wider audience; shapes beliefs and values through public programs and campaigns; and erodes the power-dynamic that commonly characterizes the relationship between “academia” and “community.”

-- Internal Community Building: It will build an internal community at Drexel, acting as a place for interested faculty, staff and students to gather, connect and engage with these issues.
+- Internal Community Building: It builds an internal community at Drexel, acting as a place for interested faculty, staff and students to gather, connect and engage with these issues.